reiscigit/nord_snow/README.md

 Nord Snow
 =========

-A theme for Firefox, based on [Nord](https://www.nordtheme.com/) color palette.
+[Nord](https://www.nordtheme.com/) is a pure and pretty color palette.
+This theme tries to provide a calm ambiance for Firefox users.

 ![screenshot](screenshot.png)